Loading...

 Not sure if e-invoicing applies to your business?
 It's simpler than most people think.
 Enter your annual turnover and we'll tell you instantly — and what to do next.

-Based on turnover in previous financial year
+Based on turnover in any previous financial year

 E-invoicing (electronic invoicing) doesn't mean generating invoices using software.
 It specifically means getting your invoice authenticated by the government's Invoice Registration Portal (IRP) and receiving an IRN — Invoice Reference Number — before issuing it to your customer.